NIKHIL0653/Search-Sense/README.md

 - **Source Citations**: Every answer includes traceable references so you can verify and explore further

 ### 📄 **Personal Knowledge Base**
-- **Document Upload**: Add your own PDFs, documents, and notes to create a personal knowledge base
 - **Smart Search**: Find information within your documents using natural language queries
 - **Hybrid Intelligence**: Combines your personal documents with web research for complete answers
 - **Persistent Learning**: Remembers and builds upon your document collection over time